History of the petroleum industry in Canada

 Many stories surrounding the petroleum industry's early development are colourful.
 The gathering oilpatch involved rugged adventurers, the occasional fraud, important innovations and, in the end, world-class success.
 Canadian petroleum production is now a vital part of the national economy and an essential element of world supply.
-Canada has become an energy giant.

 Early origins

 In his blog entitled "Canadian Oil and Gas: The First 100 Years", Peter McKenzie-Brown said that the "early uses of petroleum go back thousands of years.
 But while people have known about and used petroleum for centuries, Charles Nelson Tripp was the first Canadian to recover the substance for commercial use.
 The year was 1851; the place, Enniskillen Township, near Sarnia, in present-day Ontario (at that time Canada West).
 It was there that Tripp started dabbling in the mysterious gum beds near Black Creek.
 This led to incorporation of the first oil company in Canada."

 "Parliament chartered the International Mining and Manufacturing Company, with C.N.
 Tripp as president, on December 18, 1854.
 The charter empowered the company to explore for asphalt beds and oil and salt springs, and to manufacture oils, naphtha paints, burning fluids."

 "International Mining and Manufacturing was not a financial success, but Tripp's asphalt received an honourable mention for excellence at the Paris Universal Exhibition in 1855.
 Several factors contributed to the downfall of the operation.
 Lack of roads in the area made the movement of machinery and equipment to the site extremely difficult.
 And after every heavy rain the area turned into a swamp and the gum beds made drainage extremely slow.
 This added to the difficulty of distributing finished products."